DSchau/blog/content/blog/2019-01-09-seo-and-gatsby/index.md

   - seo
 ---

-Search Engine Optimization (hereafter SEO) is something that you should want.
-You've possibly even been approached by an SEO _expert_ who can maximize your revenue and page views just by following these **Three Simple Tricks**!
+Search Engine Optimization (hereafter SEO) is something you should be considering.
+Perhaps you've even been approached by an SEO _expert_ who can maximize your revenue and page views just by following these **Three Simple Tricks**!
 However, relatively few make the concerted effort to implement SEO in their web app.
 In this post, I'll share some of the ins and outs of SEO and how you can implement common, simple SEO patterns in your Gatsby web app, today.
 By the end of this post you'll know how to do the following:

 - Implement SEO patterns with [react-helmet][react-helmet]
 - Create an optimized social sharing card for Twitter, Facebook, and Slack